 We should not overlook the importance of these benchmarks.
 They remind us of the different phases in our experience and learn important lessons.
 It provides us with the courage to heal.
 Benchmarks are a reminder of the actions that led to the event.
 These could be transitions can either be positive or negative.

 For example, earning a degree takes a lot of hard work.
 The degree is a memorial to the hard work it took to get it.
 This achievement is a building block that helps us to accomplish other things.
 Similarly, if the event is an accident caused by negligent or bad behavior, this serves as a reminder of what not to do.

 Every benchmark is a spiritual transition because we are spiritual beings.
 Every day changes in our lives represent incremental spiritual transitions.
 Unless we are self-aware and keep a journal, we miss these.
-Some transitions we plan or expect, and other times they are unexpected.
-Sometimes they are transitions we anticipate will occur but don’t know exactly when.
+Some changes we plan or expect, and other times they are unexpected.
+Sometimes they are transitions we anticipate will occur but don’t know when.
 Our physical death is just such a transition.
 There are three ways to group these transitions or benchmarks.

 - Cultural Rites

 - Personal Rites

 Ancient cultures use these transition points and milestones as glue for the culture.
 They had rites to celebrate every kind of transition from childhood to adulthood.
 These were opportunities to rally and celebrate.
 They also provided both examples of acceptable and unacceptable behavior.

 Most importantly, they can show the cohesiveness of society.
 When people share the same spiritual, transitions bring people together.
 Cultural rites can include spiritual changes, as well.
 These events or catalysts for the change do not need to be positive.
 Any catastrophe such as an earthquake or plague can bring out the best or the worst in people.